SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 2. Command

    In this case, you can selected every script or application, which is executable by Windows.
 Use the "..." button to locate the executable.

+3. Speech

+   In this case, you define a phrase, which should be spoken at the given point on the track.
+The Speech uses the [default voice synthesizer configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-voice-control).

+4. Audio

+   Plays a sound file (WAV, MP3, ...) at the given point on the track.

 You can reopen the action dialog anytime, by clicking again at the automation location.
 And you can move actions around whith the left mouse button pressed and you can delete an action by holding down the "Control" key, while clicking on it.